AyanAgrawal25/CricketCamp/README.md

 It contains the overall database in the form of tables.
 Tables:
-1. participants
+1. Participants
-2. coaches
+2. Coaches
-3. staff
+3. Staff
-4. administration
+4. Administration
-5. schedule
+5. Schedule
 6. 4 tables for participant's marks in various fields
-7. transportation
+7. Transportation
 8. Equipments
-9. canteen
+9. Canteen
-10. progress card
+10. Progress card
-11. progress
+11. Progress
-12. contact number of participants, admin, coaches,staff etc. are in seperate table
+12. Contact number of participants, admin, coaches,staff etc. are in seperate table

 ## .py file